 Hepatitis C is a viral disease of the liver that afflicts an estimated four million Americans.
 Chronic hepatitis C is typically associated with fatigue, depression, joint pain, and liver impairment, including cirrhosis and liver cancer.

-Scientists theorize that the endocannabinoid system may moderate aspects of chronic liver disease.[1-2] Population data shows that adults with a history of cannabis use are less likely to suffer from specific liver problems, such as non-alcoholic fatty liver disease (NAFLD), than non-users.
+Scientists suggest that the endocannabinoid system may moderate aspects of chronic liver disease.[1-2] Population data shows that adults with a history of cannabis use are less likely to suffer from specific liver problems, such as non-alcoholic fatty liver disease (NAFLD), than non-users.
 Specifically, a 2017 University of Massachusetts study reported that frequent consumers of cannabis were 52 percent less likely to be diagnosed with NAFLD compared to nonusers, while occasional consumers were 15 percent less likely to suffer from the disease.
 A Stanford University study similarly reported that cannabis use independently predicted a lower risk of suspected NAFLD in a dose-dependent manner.
 “Active marijuana use provided a protective effect against NAFLD independent of known metabolic risk factors,” the authors concluded.

 Patients diagnosed with hepatitis C frequently report using cannabis to treat both symptoms of the disease as well as the nausea associated with antiviral therapy.[5-6] An observational study by investigators at the University of California at San Francisco (UCSF) reports that hepatitis C patients who used cannabis were significantly more likely to adhere to their treatment regimen than patients who didn’t use it.

 While some early observational studies initially cautioned that heavy cannabis use among hepatitis C patients might adversely impact the liver,[8-10] more recent studies report that cannabis inhalation is not associated with the promotion of liver disease in hepatitis C subjects, and, in some cases, may even act as a protective agent against it.[12-14] Specifically, a 2019 review of nine studies involving nearly 6 million subjects concluded, “Marijuana use [does] not increase the prevalence or progression of hepatic fibrosis in HCV and HCV-HIV-coinfected patients.
 On the contrary, we noted a reduction in the prevalence of NAFLD in marijuana users.”

 Zamora-Valdes et al. 2005.
 The endocannabinoid system in chronic liver disease (PDF).
 Annals of Hepatology 4: 248-254.